Reducing our footprint one step at a time

 All goal numbers are representative of progress since 2010.

-* Pre-rinsing dishes before loading the dishwasher uses up to 74 litres of water (Source: Energy Star energystar.gov).
+* Pre-rinsing dishes prior to loading the dishwasher uses up to 20 gallons of water.
+(Source: Energy Star energystar.gov)